What Corporate Culture Really Is — and What It Isn’t

 The Bottom Line

-Cultural alignment ensures your culture accelerates — not obstructs — strategy execution.
+Cultural alignment ensures that the way work gets done accelerates — not obstructs — strategy execution.
 When deliberately measured and shaped, culture becomes a lasting competitive advantage.
-The question isn’t whether you have a culture; it’s whether your culture is aligned with your strategy — and whether it’s helping you win.
+The question isn’t whether you have a culture; it’s whether your culture is aligned with your strategy — and whether it’s helping you get to where you want to go.

 To learn more about how to design a high performance culture, download The 3 Levels of a High Performance Culture that Leaders Must Get Right